openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

   Specifies the expiration time of the token.
 Once established, a token's expiration may not be changed.
 A token may be revoked ahead of expiration.
 If the value represents a time in the past, the token is invalid.

+- `issued_at` (string, ISO 8601 timestamp)

+  FIXME(dolph): ISO 8601 defines a few levels of precision... which one are we
+                referring to?
+May need to update the example below.

+  Specifies the time at which the token was issued.

 - `user` (object)